 Lengthen through the backs of the legs while keeping the weight in the balls of the feet.
 (For tight hamstrings, you can keep the knees slightly bent)

 Take hold of each elbow with the opposite hand and along the weight of your head to lengthen you towards the floor.

 Cat/Cow pose opens up the chest, shoulders, and spine promoting feelings of calm.

 Come onto all fours with your hands below shoulders and your knees below your hip bones, keeping your back straight in a neutral position.

 Inhale, lower your belly, draw your shoulder blades together and open your chest, lift gaze to Cow Pose.

 Exhale, press against your palms, round into your back as you draw your shoulder blades apart, gaze toward the navel into Cat Pose.

 Continue to flow between these two movements.
 Follow your breath

-– By Corey Phelps is a NASM certified trainer and nutrition expert.
+– By Corey Phelps, NASM certified trainer and nutrition expert.
 Follow her on IG @cultivatebycorey

 Up Next: 9 Ways To Live a Healthy Lifestyle